 The following databases are newly acquired or being evaluated for a future subscription.

-World Book’s KIDS (grades 3-5) database offers a way to strengthen teaching skills for New York’s future educators.
-University students in educational programs incorporate this database into their lesson plans as a way to teach research, integrate technology and meet the common core standards. *You must be on the campus network to use this resource.
+KIDS (grades K+) strengthens teaching skills for future educators.
+Students in educational programs can incorporate this database into their lesson plans as a way to teach research, integrate technology and meet the common core standards.